 6" concrete bell and spigot pipe with open joints just below the levee crown paralleling the road.

 Approximately 60' of 8" concrete B&S pipe with cemented joints running transverse down the embankment from end of the toe drain, under the road and day lighting at the levee toe at Sta: 494+50.
+System has been located and daylight end is marked with orange pole immediately adjacent to the access road to the sub-levee/Sternberg pump station.

 Relief Wells